ksu-is/BlockTock/ProjectRoadMap.md

 - [x] 9.
 Have this done by sprint 3:
     - [x] Have a button for the OS type: Windows or Mac/Linux.
     - [x] Make sure wesbites are blocked and unblocked properly.
-- [ ] 10.
+- [x] 10.
 Update "How It Works" in the README file to be user-friendly.
-- [ ] 11.
+- [x] 11.
 Create a PowerPoint presentation.
+- [ ] 12.
+Practice presenting & present.